pytorch/pytorch/torch/fx/README.md

 The following sections will walk us through the components that transform from original `torch.nn.Module` to FX IR and finally to generated Python code and a GraphModule instance:

 FX’s front-end makes use of the dynamic nature of Python to intercept call-sites for various entities (PyTorch operators, Module invocations, and Tensor method invocations).
-The simplest way to get an fx graph is via `torch.fx.symbolic_trace`.
+The simplest way to get an FX graph is by using `torch.fx.symbolic_trace`.
 We can see how this works by way of an example:

 ```python
 import torch